 Micro-level location data such as foot traffic to a particular venue

-Catchment area data including origin of foot traffic and distance traveled
+Catchment area data such as origin of foot traffic or distance traveled

 Cross-visitation traffic between venues